choonkeat/attache/README.md

 Attache will download the file from `url` supplied and uploads it through the regular `/upload` handler.
 So be expecting the same json response after upload. works with `GET`, `POST`, `PUT`.

+Data URIs (aka base64 encoded file binaries) can also be uploaded to the same `/upload_url` endpoint through the same `url` parameter.

 #### Download

 Whenever the main app wants to display the uploaded file, constrained to a particular size, it will use a helper method provided by the `attache` lib. e.g. `embed_attache(path)` which will generate the necessary, barebones markup.